contao-thememanager/ctm-estatemanager/README.md

-# ctm-estatemanager
+# EstateManager for Contao ThemeManager

-Contao EstateManager integration | Open Source Theme Manager for Contao CMS
+Integrates the [Contao EstateManager](https://github.com/contao-estatemanager) into the Contao ThemeManager.